TheFifthUnknown/Shortify/README.md

 # Shortify
-The app ASP.NET CORE 3.0 with Razor pages.
+The app ASP.NET .NET 5 with Razor pages.
 It brings up the links.
 Using Entity Framework and SQLite